Whole-food plant-based staple ingredients

-Whole food plant based cooking (and vegan cooking in general) uses many staple ingredients that may be new or unfamiliar.
+Whole-food plant-based cooking (and vegan cooking in general) uses many staple ingredients that may be new or unfamiliar.
 We’ve put together this list of the most commonly used shelf-stable ingredients.

 Bulk ingredients